The Omnificent English Dictionary in Limerick Form

-A sense of contributions
+Contributors

 The project was initiated in 2004 by Chris J. Strolin.
-With the assistance of contributors, by July 2021 the project had amassed more than 113,000 limericks.
-Strolin has set a personal goal of writing at least one limerick per day, and by July 2021 he had created 9,480 limericks.
-The project's most prolific writer topped 11,000 limericks, 21 others have written more than 1,000, and the contributions of some 150 other "OEDILFers" range from 100 to 900 limericks each.
+With the assistance of contributors, by May 2023 the project had amassed more than 120,275 limericks.
+Strolin has set a personal goal of writing at least one limerick per day, and by May 2023 he had created 10,005 limericks.
+The project's most prolific writer has 11,651 limericks, 25 others have written more than 1,000, and the contributions of some 150 other "OEDILFers" range from 100 to 900 limericks each.
 Many have written a handful, and new authors are welcome.

+Examples of limericks on OEDILF

+These examples of limericks will give you an idea about how words are used and defined.

+Some are funny.
+Others are there just to be able to define or use a word.

+Here's the very first limerick written for OEDILF, written by Chris J. Strolin for the word "a".
+Along with the limerick is an "author's note".
+Many limericks have an author's note.

+The very first word here is a.